billjuv/ESP32-Renogy-LoRa/README.md

 ## Scan Utility

-If your controller doesn't respond, use the included scan utility (`tools/scan.cpp`) to find the correct baud rate and Modbus address.
+If your controller doesn't respond, use the included scan utility (`scan.cpp`) to find the correct baud rate and Modbus address.
 It tries the most common combinations first before falling back to a full 0x00–0xFF sweep.

 ---